People often talk about stress. Myself included. But stress isn’t what it used to be.

 (Since I have so many female students, I’d like to add that there have been many examples of woman warriors in the Kung Fu tradition.
 In fact, one of the greatest warriors of all time was an elderly Shaolin nun named Ng Mui.)

 What do you folks think about this subject?
 Does it interest you?
 Would you like me to write more about the concept of the warrior, and how it applies to the 21st century?
 Go ahead and leave me a comment below.
-Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong (pronounced "chee gung") to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
-I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people to use qigong for their own stubborn health challenges.
 If you're ready to get started with qigong, there's no better way than my best selling book, which comes with free videos and meditations.
 The sooner you read my book, the sooner you can start healing!
 Click here to see my book on Amazon.